 Twenty20 Building Consultancy offer an initial site inspection and assessment of the working drawings, specifications and contract.

 The results of carrying out such an assessment are improved plans and designs, better understandings of hidden implications and the process, tighter contract conditions with less variations to work / price, improved construction time and a smoother building experience.

-- Progress Stage Inspection and Recommendations (i.e. Frame, Lockup, Fixing Stages)
+- Progress Stage Inspection and Recommendations (i.e. Slab, Frame, Lockup, Fixing Stages)

 Staying abreast of issues during construction is important to avoid problems down the track.
 Regular site visits with accurate reporting at any stage of a project often detects an issue before it becomes a serious problem.

 Twenty20 Building Consultancy offer stage inspections and recommendations that assist with the final quality produced that is often overlooked by building supervisors and certifiers.

 This service is particularly useful for interstate / overseas clients or clients desiring extra expert support or arms length independent assessment / updates that are reflective of exactly where a project is at.

 Handover / Settlement Inspections and Report –